 What does your daughter, Emma, think of the collections?

 “ She is my best and worst critic!
 She has a very particular style.
-She has very different role models to me.
+She has very different role models from me.
 It’s really good to get her feedback.”

 Mum, Your Fashion Designs are Really Different!